Business Model and Development Strategies

 Risk Management and Internal Control

-The Board is responsible for the Group’s system of risk management and internal controls and their effectiveness.
-Such a system is designed to prudently manage the Group’s risks within an acceptable risk profile.
-The Board has delegated to management the implementation of such system of risk management and internal controls as well as the review of relevant financial, operational and compliance controls and risk management procedures.
+The Board is responsible for the Group’s risk management and internal control systems and reviews their effectiveness annually.
+Such systems are designed to prudently manage the Group’s risks within an acceptable risk profile.
+The Board has delegated to management the implementation of the risk management and internal control systems as well as the review of relevant financial, operational, compliance, risk management and internal control procedures.

-The management under the supervision of the Board has established an on-going process for identifying, evaluating and managing the significant risks faced by the Group and this process includes updating the systems of risk management and internal controls when there are changes to business environment or regulatory guidelines.
+The management under the supervision of the Board has established an ongoing process for identifying, evaluating and managing the significant risks faced by the Group and this process includes updating the risk management and internal control systems when there are changes in business, external environment or regulatory guidelines.

-The management assists the Board with the implementation of all relevant policies and procedures on risk and control by identifying and assessing the risk faced and designing, operating and monitoring suitable internal controls to mitigate and control these risks.
-The key processes that have been established in reviewing the adequacy and integrity of the system of risk management and internal controls include the following:
+The management assists the Board with the implementation of all relevant policies and procedures on risk and control by identifying and assessing the risks faced and designing, operating and monitoring suitable internal controls to mitigate and control these risks.
+The key processes that have been established in reviewing the adequacy and integrity of the risk management and internal control systems include the following:

 A defined management structure is maintained with specified limits of authority and control responsibilities, which is designed to (a) safeguard assets from inappropriate use; (b) maintain proper accounts; (c) ensure compliance with regulations; and (d) identify, manage and mitigate key risks to the Group.

-In addition to the duties of the Audit Committee as mentioned above, the Audit Committee, inter alia, reviews the financial controls, risk management and internal control systems of the Group and any significant internal control issues identified by the internal audit department, external auditors and management.
-It also conducts review of the internal audit functions with particular emphasis on the scope and quality of the internal audits and independenceof the internal audit department.
-During its annual review, the Audit Committee also considers the adequacy of resources, qualifications and experience of staff of the Group’s accounting and financial reporting function, and their training programmes and budgets.
+The Audit Committee, among others, reviews the financial controls, risk management and internal control systems of the Group and any significant internal control issues identified by the internal audit department, external auditors and management.
+It also conducts review of the internal audit functions with particular emphasis on the scope and quality of management’s on-going monitoring of risks and of the internal control systems and the work of the internal audits and independence of the internal audit department.
+During its annual review, the Audit Committee also considers the adequacy of resources, qualifications and experience of staff of the Group’s accounting, financial reporting and internal audit functions, and their training programmes and budgets.

-The Board is satisfied that the internal control system in place covering all material controls including financial, operational and compliance controls and risk management functions for the year under review and up to the date of issuance of the annual report and accounts is reasonably effective and adequate.
+The Board is satisfied that the risk management and internal control systems in place covering all material controls including financial, operational and compliance controls and risk management functions for the year under review and up to the date of issuance of 2016 Annual Report and accounts are reasonably effective and adequate.

 Shareholders' Enquiries and Proposals